jjasghar/ibm-docker/index.md

 ## Prerequisite

-You will need docker installed on your machine, or a place you can used the `docker pull` commands.
+You will need docker installed on your machine, or a place you can used the `docker run` commands.

 ## Containers